-In order for electronic communication platforms, applications and services contribute to economic and social development, they must be reliable, efficient and trustworthy.
+For electronic communication platforms, applications and services contribute to economic and social development, they must be reliable, efficient, and trustworthy.
 Today, however, e-mail and other electronic communication tools are largely threatened by unsolicited, unwanted, and harmful electronic commercial messages, commonly known as spam.
-Spam, which began as electronic messages advertise commercial products or services, has evolved over the past years, and become to have negative impact, which can be deceptive, cause network disruptions, and form some sorts of fraud that could be used as a steppingstone for spreading viruses and other malware.
+Spam, which started out as electronic messages that advertised commercial products or services, has developed over the years, and now has a negative impact worldwide.
+It can be misleading, disrupt networks, and lead to various types of fraud that could be used as a platform for the spread of viruses and other